Ali-Toosi/django-tgbot/README.md

 * <b>update_types</b>: Can be a single value or a list of values.
 Leave unfilled to accept any update type.
 Like the message_updates, available update_types are accessible from the `update_types` module.
 For example, `update_types = [update_types.ChannelPost, update_types.EditedMessage]` makes the processor handle only updates about a new post being sent to a channel or a message being edited.
 * <b>exclude_update_types</b>: Works exactly like `update_types` except that values passed here will be excluded from the acceptable update types to handle.

 Please note that the first parameter for `@processor` should be always an state manager.
 An state manager is created automatically when you create a new bot and it's imported in the processors module.
 You can use that and give it to all of the processors.
-You may change this state manager for having different behaviors in your bot, which is not a common case and will be explained in advanced documentations.
+You may change this state manager to have different behaviors in your bot, which is not a common case and will be explained in advanced documentations.

 Example of a processor definition:
 ```python